 - The adjustable spacer air-mesh suspender system is the most comfortable on the market.

 Similar to the Clearwater rod combo from Orvis, the Clearwater waders are a great entry to intermediate level set of waders.
-These hav a 30k waterproofness rating with an 8k breathability rating.
+These have a 30k waterproofness rating with an 8k breathability rating.
 This is a solid design for a set of waders.
-Orvis makes high quality fly fishing gear, so you don’t have to doubt their design.
-For a reasonable price of $229, you’re getting an Orvis product that’s going to last.
+Orvis makes high-quality fly fishing gear, so you don't have to doubt its design.
+For a reasonable price of $229, you're getting an Orvis product that's going to last.